Zensei

 And I like it that way.

 I am not important.
-Likewise whatever qualifications I might possess are also unimportant.
+Likewise whatever qualifications, knowledge or skills I might possess are also unimportant.
 If I can point the way, illuminate an idea, or dispel a doubt, then I have fulfilled my purpose.

 Kalama Sutta